 2004: Adrian Gill Prize of the Royal Meteorological Society

-2008: Elected a Fellow of the Royal Society, UK National Academy of Sciences
+2008: Elected a Fellow of the Royal Society, UK Academy of Sciences

 2014: Elected a Fellow of the American Meteorological Society